-Lean FIRE: This is when someone has saved up for early retirement, but will need to live on a lean budget.
+Lean FIRE: Lean FIRE is when someone has saved up for early retirement but will need to live on a thin budget.

-Coast FIRE: Having enough savings at a young age and not having to contribute any more to your retirement accounts.
+Coast FIRE: Coast FIRE is having enough savings at a young age and not contributing any more to your retirement accounts.
 You can allow your investments to compound until you retire.

 What is Barista FIRE?

-Many people may wonder what is Barista FIRE?
-Is it something that only coffee shop baristas can achieve or is it something more?
+Many people may wonder what Barista FIRE is?
+Is it something that only coffee shop baristas can achieve, or is it something more?